 Educational institutions must continue to enforce health measures on campus (disinfection and ventilation of spaces, installation of hand hygiene stations and contactless garbage bins, etc.).
-Institutions must also refer to the Gestion des cas et des contacts dans les établissements d’enseignement postsecondaire (available in French only) to establish procedures for dealing with cases in which individuals present symptoms or receive a positive test result.
+They must also have procedures for managing individuals who develop symptoms or test positive with reference to isolation guidelines.

 Educational institutions are responsible for managing student residences and must comply with the guidelines issued by the public health authorities.
 Additionally, health measures (e.g. disinfection and ventilation of spaces, installation of hand hygiene stations and contactless garbage bins) and a procedure for managing residents with symptoms related to COVID-19 and residents with COVID-19 must be implemented in student residences.

 Practicums in the health and social services network

 Students engaged in practicums in the health and social services network that involve direct contact with patients or with other workers who come into direct contact with patients must be adequately protected against COVID‑19.
 Proof that they are adequately protected must be sent to their educational institution.

 Students who are not adequately protected against COVID-19 cannot start or continue with their practicums.
 Moreover, they cannot request compensation or other remedial measures due to this restriction.